Requirements

 ℹ️

-To use simplyblock storage, a Linux kernel version supporting NVMe over TCP and its multipath feature is required.
-This is the case for all major distributions and more or less recent releases (see tested compatibilities here).
+To use simplyblock storage on k8s worker nodes co-located with compute workloads, a Linux kernel version supporting NVMe over TCP and its multipath feature is required.
+See here.
 It is required to load the respective kernel module before NVMe/TCP storage can be used on a node.
 This can typically be achieved using

 sudo modprobe nvme-tcp

-For workers running a caching node, it is recommended to reserve this memory as huge memory at instance boot time.
+For workers running a caching node or storage node, memory reservation is done within the pod deployment.
+However, it is recommended to reserve this memory as huge memory at instance boot time.
 Failing to do so may render the assignment of the desired amount of memory to the caching node unsuccessful.
 Even when enough free of system memory is available the assignment can fail due to memory fragmentation.

-1. Objects include logical volumes and clones, storage nodes and devices ↩︎
+1. Objects include logical volumes, snapshots and clones ↩︎